GreenTreeLabs/simple-author-box/readme.txt

 = Is there any widget in Simple Author Box ? =

-No, but we have two awesome widgets in the PRO version.
+Yes, but we also have two awesome widgets in the PRO version.

 = I have two author boxes.
 How can I hide one? =